jarray9/thread_pool_and_tqmd/README.md

-# thread_pool_and_tqmd
+# Examples

+1. tqmd and ThreadPoolExecutor
-This is an example shows how to use tqmd to show a progress on screen about threads executing status.
+   This example shows , how to display a progress bar on screen to show the status of threads.